PerfectDreams/DockerSwarmTutorial/README.md

 sudo docker swarm init --default-addr-pool 192.168.128.0/18
 ```

+> **Warning**
+>
-**Attention:** If you change your `default-addr-pool`, check if the IPs aren't being used by another network! `ip a` shows what IP ranges are being used.
+> If you change your `default-addr-pool`, check if the IPs aren't being used by another network! `ip a` shows what IP ranges are being used.
 If you use an IP range that is already being used by something else, your containers won't start due to `Pool overlaps with other one on this address space`!
+>

-If you get `Swarm initialized: current node (qgsfyhmhwtpkp7zpo7lts2vhp) is now a manager.`, then your Docker instance is in a swarm, and your node is a manager node, sweet!
+> If you get `Swarm initialized: current node (qgsfyhmhwtpkp7zpo7lts2vhp) is now a manager.`, then your Docker instance is in a swarm, and your node is a manager node, sweet!

+> **Warning**
+>
-**Attention:** If you have multiple network interfaces, Docker will say `Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces (10.29.10.1 on ens18 and 172.29.10.1 on ens19) - specify one with --advertise-addr`.
+> If you have multiple network interfaces, Docker will say `Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces (10.29.10.1 on ens18 and 172.29.10.1 on ens19) - specify one with --advertise-addr`.
 In this case, the `--advertise-addr` parameter should be the IP that *can communicate with other nodes*!
 So, if `172.29.10.1` is the IP that can access other nodes, then that should be your `--advertise-addr`.

+> **Warning**
+>
-**Attention:** If your Docker instance is communicating to other Docker instances via VXLAN or any other network that has a different MTU than the default 1500, you need to delete the default ingress network and create a new one!
+> If your Docker instance is communicating to other Docker instances via VXLAN or any other network that has a different MTU than the default 1500, you need to delete the default ingress network and create a new one!
 This is needed because Docker doesn't inherit the MTU of your networking interface, there will be intermittent packet losses when communicating between nodes!
 [Read more about how to fix it here](docker-mtu.md)

 ## Accessing private images hosted on GitHub's `ghcr.io`